madpiano/2019-432/slides/class06/README.md

 - Your [Project 1 proposal](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project1) is due Friday 2019-02-15 at 2 PM.
     - Be sure to look at the new [grading rubric for the proposal](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project1/project1_proposal_rubric.md), described below.
     - If you're working in a group, one of you submits the proposal, and the other one submits a Word document saying "I am working on the project with STUDENTX.
 STUDENTX is submitting the proposal for our group."
+    - If you have data with missing values, great.
+For the proposal - you're not really doing much of anything about that yet.
+    - If you have survey data with "Don't Know" or "Refused" as responses, convert those responses to missing values.
 - [Homework 3](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework3) is due Friday 2019-02-22 at 2 PM, via Canvas.
 - The [Course Calendar](https://github.com/THOMASELOVE/2019-432/blob/master/calendar.md) is the source of all deadlines.